andornaut/backup-docker-postgresql/README.md

 # backup-docker-postgresql

-Backup from and restore to PostgreSQL databases that are running in Docker containers.
+Backup from and restore to remote PostgreSQL databases, which are (optionally) running in Docker containers.

 ## Backup with [backupdockerpostgresql](./backupdockerpostgresql)